We use technology as a tool, not as an end in itself.

-We’re passionate about combating the effect of time on health and well-being.
-Therefore we constantly challenge ourselves to expand our scientific expertise through collaboration with academic researcher leaders.
-We have world-class discovery projects ongoing in the following areas.
+We’re passionate about combating unmet treatment needs diseases and disorders.
+Therefore we constantly challenge ourselves to expand our scientific expertise through collaboration with academic research leaders.

 Alzheimer’s disease (AD) is a progressive and ultimately fatal neurodegenerative disease that affects more than five million people in the USA and this figure is expected to jump to 13.8M by 2050 for people age 65 or older.
 Currently there is no cure for AD.
 Available medicines are aimed only at temporarily reducing symptoms and slowing down the progression of the disease.
 While many new compounds have been developed to treat AD, they have not been successful in clinical studies and consequently there is a great need for development of new therapeutic strategies.
 Recent data show that retinoic acid (RA) the carboxylic acid metabolite of vitamin A, plays an important role in maintaining neuronal plasticity, and learning and memory in human or in transgenic animal model of AD, and support our hypothesis that increasing RA in the brain will improve AD patient outcomes.
 DermaXon uses inhibition of RA clearance, instead of treatment with RA itself as a novel therapeutic strategy to treat or prevent progression of cognitive impairments associated with AD and to limit the side effects associated with RA treatment.
 The clearance of RA is predominantly mediated by cytochrome P450 family 26 enzymes (CYP26).
 DermaXon’s goal is to develop one of our identified selective inhibitors of the different CYP26 isoforms, to increase RA concentration in the brain, and to treat memory impairment associated with AD.